Consensys/truffle-security/README.md

 The NPM package behind "truffle run analyze".

 _This is alpha code.
-You won't be able to use this without a MythX account, and will be more generally distributed in the December to January time period._
+You won't be able to use this without a MythX account, and will be more generally distributed in the January-February time period._

 Prelmiminary pre 5.0.0 versions were demo'd at [trufflecon2018](https://truffleframework.com/trufflecon2018) and